 Team

-Before beginning EI, from 2018-2025, Justin was the principal consultant with Hillombo LLC, which provided evaluation, anti-racist education and faciltation for foundations and arts organizations.
+Before beginning EI, from 2018-2025, Justin was the principal consultant with Hillombo LLC, which provided evaluation, anti-racist education and faciltation for foundations, arts and social justice organizations.
 Before Hillombo, Justin was a Senior Program Officer for Arts & Culture at The Heinz Endowments.
-In addition to his BA in Black Studies and Political Science , Justin has a Master of Public Management from Carnegie Mellon University.
+In addition to his BA in Black Studies and Political Science, Justin has a Master of Public Management from Carnegie Mellon University.

 The E.I. social media and communications consultant, Etana is a trained librarian holding an MLIS from the University of Maryland, College Park, as well as a proud alum of Lincoln University with bachelor’s degrees in Pan-Africana Studies and History.
 Her deepest passion lies in her love for Black people and the desire to create spaces affirming Black culture and identity.
 This passion has manifested in various capacities throughout her life, culminating in the creation of her book club, Revolutionary Reads in 2020.
 The club is a virtual space for Black women, femmes, and people with lived experience of misogynoir to gather and form community through a shared love of reading.
 Over the last five years, the club has hosted virtual author talks, films showings, and game nights.